henrahmagix/github-oauth-prompt/README.md

     name: 'moonrise-kingdom'
 }, callback);

-// Prompt for a token for read/write access to public repositories
+// Prompt for a token for read/write access to all repositories
 // and organisations and write access to Gists.
 // More scopes: https://developer.github.com/v3/oauth/#scopes
 var rushmoreToken = oauth({
     name: 'rushmore',
-    scopes: ['public_repo', 'gist']
+    scopes: ['repo', 'gist']
 }, callback);

 // Set prompt messages.